Nguyen-Thi-HuyenK/Todos-server/README.md

+This is a very simple application written by Typescript, HTML, CSS (with form control and list group class from Bootstrap), and Mysql as a database.
 ### Backend part of the Todo list application
 This is the backend part of the Todo list application.
 The frontend part can be found via this link: [Todo list-frontend part](https://github.com/Nguyen-Thi-HuyenK/Todos).
 Together with the frontend to make a full application which allows users to add To-do tasks to the list.
 After entering the task, it will be saved to the database.